 [Also Read: 9 Months Old Baby Milestones]

-Water bottles become highly attractive for babies at 40 weeks old – because of the water in them, and because of the way they roll around.
+Water bottles become highly attractive for babies at 40 weeks because of the water in them, and because of the way they roll around.
 Your baby will watch you drink and try to imitate you.
 If he spends a lot of time around other babies, you might have to constantly retrieve sippy cups that do not belong to him from his hands.
-40 weeks is a good age to introduce drinking from a cup in your baby’s life.
+40 weeks is a good age to get your baby to start drinking from a cup.
 While he will get most of his hydration from breastfeeding, using his interest in water bottles to teach him to drink from a cup will be highly useful in preparing your baby for weaning.
 It is always better to let your baby drink water or milk from a cup.
 Juice is high in sugar and can cause dental problems or obesity, so help your baby get into the habit of drinking only water and milk from his cup even after weaning.
 Encourage your baby to drink a cup of water with each meal, to also let him know that water can quench thirst.
 Keep a sippy cup around your baby all day so he can drink water whenever he wants.

 [Also Read: 9 Months Old Baby Food]

 Your 40-week-old baby will experience sleep disruption at this stage due to a lot of different and simultaneous developments.
 His four top teeth will grow underneath his gums and will cause him discomfort.
 Along with the mental and mobility development he will experience, this pain will be enough to disrupt his sleep and keep him awake at night.
-Since he will not be able to sleep well at night, you will see your baby be grumpier and clingy during the day.
-Eating solid food or sucking from the breast might start to hurt, courtesy his swollen gums, leading to more frustration.
-Once his teeth erupt in his mouth, only then will he experience some relief.
+Since he will not be able to sleep well at night, he might be grumpy and clingy during the day.
+Eating solid food or sucking from the breast might start to hurt, courtesy his swollen gums, leading to frustration.
+Once his teeth erupt, only then will he experience some relief.
 Till then, your baby might need you to feed, hold or carry him until he can forget the discomfort and go to sleep.
 Babies usually cling most to their mothers during this stage and refuse to go to anyone else.
 So be patient and do what you can to help your baby get through this painful teething stage.

 [Also Read: 9 Months Old Baby Sleep Basics]